Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: The ARP-GEM2 atmospheric model

 \subsection{Configurations at the kilometer scale}

+The ARP-GEM model has undergone new developments to support atmospheric global simulations at horizontal resolutions of up to 1.3 km.
+In particular, the possibility of using double precision has been reintroduced in large portions of the spectral transformations, including the fast Legendre transform and the fast Fourier transform.
+This option is activated in the 1.3 km configuration to mitigate the occurrence of spurious “lined” or “striped” patterns that may appear in some physical fields, such as precipitation.
+Additional numerical inaccuracies linked to single precision are addressed by using double precision in some parts of the semi-Lagrangian advection, such as the calculation of the longitude and latitude of interpolation points.
+Other technical developments and changes in dynamics options are detailed in Appendix \ref{app:kmscale}.

+Given the limited vertical resolution in ARP-GEM1, the number of vertical levels has been increased from 50 to 72 in ARP-GEM2.
+The 72-vertical-level grid is also documented in GS25.
+It is a low-top model with a small number of vertical levels in the stratosphere, thereby concentrating vertical levels in the troposphere.
+The vertical grid spacing increases with altitude, reaching roughly 400 m in the free troposphere.
+This value is consistent with the maximum value recommended by \cite{schmidt-2024}, but much larger than the 200 m vertical grid spacing for which \cite{skamarock-2019} find convergence of their results.
+The change from 50 to 72 levels helps reduce biases in the extratropical upper troposphere that appear at higher horizontal resolutions, as seen in the 6 km ARP-GEM1 configuration (e.g., Fig. 14 in GS25) or in the Nonhydrostatic ICosahedral Atmospheric Model NICAM \citep[e.g. Fig. 13 in][]{takasuka-2024a}.
+The revised vertical grid is used consistently across all horizontal resolutions in ARP-GEM2.

 Two configurations at the kilometer scale have been developed.
-Their specificities are summarized in Table \ref{tab:configurations}, along with the 25 km and 12.6 km configurations used in this study.
-The 25 km and 12.6 km configurations share the same characteristics as those described in GS25, with 72 vertical levels.
+Their specificities are summarized in Table \ref{tab:configurations}, along with the 25 km and 12.6 km configurations also used in this study for comparison.
+The 25 km and 12.6 km configurations share the same characteristics as those described in GS25 with 72 vertical levels.

 The 2.6 km configuration uses a TCo3839 grid (where T stands for truncation, C for cubic, and o for octahedral), corresponding to a spectral truncation of $n=3839$ and an octahedral reduced grid with $N_{g} = 7680$ Gaussian latitudes and $15360$ longitudes along the equatorial Gaussian latitudes.
 The 1.3 km configuration uses a TCo7679 grid, corresponding to a spectral truncation of $n=7679$ and an octahedral reduced grid with $N_{g} = 15360$ Gaussian latitudes and $30720$ longitudes along the equatorial Gaussian latitudes.
 The semi-implicit, semi-Lagrangian formulation of the dynamical core, combined with a physics compatible with long time steps, allows the use of large time steps of 240 s and 120 s for the 2.6 km and 1.3 km configurations, respectively.